-Classes for the manicuring program are offered at Fort Scott and Pittsburg.
-The manicurist program is approximately ten weeks in length and is based on 350 clock hours with students attending classes daily, Monday through Friday, 7:30 a.m. to 5:00 p.m.
+Classes for the manicuring program are offered at Fort Scott.
+Full-time manicurist program is approximately ten weeks in length and is based on 350 clock hours with students attending classes daily, Monday through Thursday, 7:30 a.m. to 5:00 p.m.
+Part-time manicurist program runs 21 weeks in length and is based on 350 clock hours with students attending classes daily, Monday through Thursday, 7:30 a.m. to 11:30 a.m.
 Students are enrolled in ten college credit hours.
 FSCC uses Pivot Point curriculum.
 Completion of this course of study allows the student to take the state licensure exam.